 About Charlie Rich Junior...

-Charlie Rich Junior is the first male child of prominent musical parents; his mother, Margaret Ann Rich, was one of the founding members of the Memphis Chapter of the National Association of Recording Arts and Sciences and is a successful songwriter and publisher in her own right, while Charlie's father, Charlie Rich (Wednesday 14 December 1932 - Tuesday 25 July 1995), is considered to be one of country music's greatest influences to this day.
+Charlie Rich Junior is the first male child of prominent musical parents; his mother, Margaret Ann Rich, was one of the founding members of Memphis Chapter of the National Association of Recording Arts & Sciences, and is a successful songwriter and publisher in her own right, while Charlie's father, Charlie Rich (Wednesday 14 December 1932 - Tuesday 25 July 1995), is considered to be one of country music's greatest influences to this day.

 In the 1980s, Charlie Rich Junior moved to California where he began studying animation.
-While living in Los Angeles, he also established himself as a keyboard player, vocalist and composer.
-His credits include albums with The Texas Tornadoes and Freddy Fender (Friday 4 June 1937 - Saturday 14 October 2006).
+While living in Los Angeles, Charlie Rich Junior also established himself as a keyboard player, vocalist and composer.
+Charlie Rich Junior's credits included albums with The Texas Tornadoes and Freddy Fender (Friday 4 June 1937 - Saturday 14 October 2006).

 In 1991, with the help of friend Billy Swan, Charlie Rich Junior was invited to become a member of the group Black Tie, along with Randy Meisner (co-founder of The Eagles and Poco) and Jimmy Griffin (formerly of the group Bread).

-Charlie Rich Junior's friend Billy Swan of 'I Can Help' fame, invited producer Reggie Fisher to see Charlie play at the legendary Palomino Club.
-Reggie Fisher was blown away by Charlie Rich Junior's talent and offered him a recording contract on the spot, requesting that Charlie Jr. be a component in the superstar ensemble Reggie Fisher was promoting - Black Tie.
+Charlie Rich Junior's friend Billy Swan of 'I Can Help' fame, invited producer Reggie Fisher to see Charlie Rich Junior play at the legendary Palomino Club.
+Reggie Fisher was blown away by Charlie Rich Junior's talent and offered him a recording contract on the spot, requesting that Charlie Rich Junior be a component in the superstar ensemble Reggie Fisher was promoting - Black Tie.

-Charlie Rich Junior has since moved back to his hometown of Nashville where, as well as being involved with music and animation, he is also an accomplished website designer.
+Charlie Rich Junior had since moved back to his hometown of Nashville where, as well as being involved with music and animation, he is also an accomplished website designer.

 Charlie Rich Junior has also co-written songs with A.J.
-Masters (who wrote Faith Hill’s 'Love Ain’t Like That') and Greg Crowe (who co-wrote the No.1 Montgomery Gentry hit 'Lonely And Gone').
+Masters (Wednesday 20 December 1950 - Monday 12 January 2015), who wrote Faith Hill’s 'Love Ain't Like That', and Greg Crowe, who co-wrote the No.1 Montgomery Gentry hit 'Lonely & Gone'.